jatin7gupta/Product-Quantization/README.md

 # Part2: Query using Inverted Multi-index with $L_1$ Distance (45 Points)

-In this question, you will implement the query method using the idea of inverted multi-index with $L_1$ distance.
-Specifically, you are required to write a method `query()` in the file `submission.py` that takes arguments as input:

 1. **queries** is an array with shape (Q, M) and dtype='float32', where Q is the number of query vectors and M is the dimensionality.
 2. **codebooks** is an array with shape (P, K, M/P) and dtype='float32', which corresponds to the `codebooks` returned by `pq()` in part 1.